opendocsg/slw-judgments-backfill/2017_SGHC_66/report.md

 as of 3 January 2017 exceeded $9m.
 Second, in the event that the court granted a further stay of execution, the prejudice against UOB would be negligible compared to that suffered by Mr Pereira and his daughter in losing their family home.

 22     In response, counsel for UOB submitted that the application for stay of execution was without merit for three main reasons.
-First, as the creditor, UOB was fully entitled to elect whether to enforce its claim against the Company as the principal debtor, or against Mr Pereira as the guarantor: _Chan Siew Lee Jannie v Australia and New Zealand Banking Group Ltd_ [2016] 3 SLR 239 (“ _Chan Siew Lee Jannie_ ”).
+First, as the creditor, UOB was fully entitled to elect whether to enforce its claim against the Company as the principal debtor, or against Mr Pereira as the guarantor: _Chan Siew Lee Jannie v Australia and New Zealand Banking Group Ltd_ <span class="citation">[2016] 3 SLR 239</span> (“ _Chan Siew Lee Jannie_ ”).
 UOB should not be compelled to proceed against the Company, and to that extent, the Company’s prospect of being able to satisfy its debt in the future was immaterial.
 As for _Hong Leong Finance_ , it was argued that the case was not applicable to guarantees, and was also distinguishable on its facts.

 23     Secondly, the “new circumstances” raised by Mr Pereira were merely speculative.
 LOGOS had never made a formal offer to acquire the Company, and Mr Pereira was only able to produce the draft term sheet between LOGOS and the Company, which was merely for the purpose of discussion.
 Further, JTC had not unequivocally and formally agreed to expand the authorised use of the Company’s premises, and had only stated that it would “consider” to do so.
 Given that the Company had other creditors, the sum to be received from any potential sale might still be insufficient for the Company to discharge its debt to UOB.
 The fact that UOB supported the continued JM of the Company did not serve to indicate that there was a reasonable prospect of the Company satisfying its debt in full.